 In this policy, the governors and teachers, in partnership with pupils and their parents, set out our rationale and approach to Personal, Social and Health Education (PSHE) in our school.
-(Refer to RSE Policy)

-PSHE education at St. Mary's closely links with the Catholic life of our school as many of the themes and ideas taught in our 6 units involve Spiritual, Moral, Social, Vocational and Cultural issues.
+(Refer to RSE Policy) All About Me (or (PSHE) Personal, Social and Health Education) at St. Mary's closely links with the Catholic life of our school as many of the themes and ideas taught in our 6 units involve Spiritual, Moral, Social, Vocational and Cultural issues.
+The school uses the Diocesan approved Ten Ten plus scheme.